Stratford, New Zealand: Surveying

 There is no record of Māori settlement in the vicinity of Stratford.
 Before British settlement the area was covered in dense forest and swamp.
 The Vogel schemes of the 1870s provided the necessary impetus to lead to the construction of a railway line south of New Plymouth, and the creation of road access at the same time, to open up access to the rich soils under the mountain.

 In 1876, Taranaki Waste Lands Board assistant surveyor Edwin Stanley Brookes, Jnr. cut a meridian line from Waitara to the site of Stratford, and oversaw the subdivision of a block between the Manganui River and the Pātea River.
 The surveying of a new site for a town on the banks of the Pātea River was authorised on 11 June 1877, and the northern half of the town (above the Pātea River) was laid out by William Skinner in July.
 More lots were laid out by Peter Cheal in 1879, and in 1880 Skinner was directed to survey the southern half of the town.

 Naming

 On 3 December 1877, the name Stratford-upon-Patea was adopted, on the motion of William Crompton of the Taranaki Waste Lands Board.
-The supposed similarity of the Pātea River to the River Avon in England led to the adoption of this name, and Crompton was known to have a literary turn of mind.
-There was a trend at the time to name towns after the birthplace of prominent British men.
-The William Shakespeare 'connection' led to the naming of 67 streets after Shakespearian characters from 27 of his plays.
+The town was named after Stratford-upon-Avon due to similarities of the Patea River and the River Avon in Warwickshire.
+The connection to William Shakespeare's hometown led to the naming of 67 streets after Shakespearian characters from 27 of his plays.

 Today New Zealand's only glockenspiel clock tower plays the balcony scene from Romeo and Juliet three times a day.
 The spoken words are provided via external loudspeakers - there is no carillon (multiple bells) as would be more typical for glockenspiels in towers.